tipabu/swift-metadata-sync/README.md

 index (`index`) must be specified.
 The hosts argument accepts multiple, comma-separated entries to specify numerous servers.

+If your Elasticsearch cluster uses HTTPS for client communications, you can also use the `ca_certs` and `verify_certs` settings to control TLS certificate trust.
+See [the Python Elasticsearch Client docs](https://elasticsearch-py.readthedocs.io/en/master/connection.html#elasticsearch.Urllib3HttpConnection) for more details.

 If an index is changed and a re-index is desired, changing a container mapping's `index` value will restart indexing from the first object in that container.